vishal2github/noAdvancedJava/Theoretical_Notes/JDBC/JDBC.md

     public Connection connect(String url, Properties p)

     Note:
-      > Implementation of this method is given inside driver class.
+      • Implementation of this method is given inside driver class.

-      > Program will call this method to make connection with database server and to create connection object.
+      • Program will call this method to make connection with database server and to create connection object.

-      > Code to call this method is pre-defined.
+      • Code to call this method is pre-defined.

-      > This code is written inside following method of 'java.sql.DriverManager class:
+      • This code is written inside following method of 'java.sql.DriverManager class:
-        >> public static Connection getConnection(String url, String username, String password)
+        ‣ public static Connection getConnection(String url, String username, String password)

-        >> DriverManager.getConnection("http://localhost:3306/jdbc10", "root", "mysql")
+        ‣ DriverManager.getConnection("http://localhost:3306/jdbc10", "root", "mysql")

-        >> As we known, getConnection method will call connect method of driver class, so it must have reference of object of respected driver class.
+        ‣ As known, getConnection method will call connect method of driver class, so it must have reference of object of respected driver class.
   ```

 <br>